DIY Garden Mandala Art Made From Paper Plate Holders

-Create a fun and easy DIY Garden Art for your yard!
-Made from plastic paper plate holders, these are an inexpensive way to decorate outside!
+Create fun and easy DIY garden ornaments for your yard!
+This garden mandala art is created using plastic paper plate holders, these are an inexpensive way to decorate outside!

-This tutorial only has two steps and requires only a few supplies.
-The ornaments are made from plastic plate holders – the kind designed to hold a paper plate while outside!
+These garden ornaments are made from plastic plate holders – the kind designed to hold a paper plate while outside.
 They come in all sorts of designs, and you can even find them in different colors.
 I found these clear ones sold in a pack of four at my local grocery store for just a few dollars.
-The same ones I used are sold on Amazon as well, so I’ve linked to them in the supplies needed section :)
+The same ones I used are sold on Amazon as well, so I’ve linked to them in the supplies section.

 - Plastic Paper Plate Holders